-Gravy Analytics processes billions of anonymous mobile location signals each day to create its real-world location intelligence.
+Gravy Analytics processes billions of pseudonymous mobile location signals each day to create its real-world location intelligence.
 The resulting information about where consumers go AND what they do in the real-world can then be used by marketers to power targeted advertising campaigns, improve customer engagement, power market research, or enhance their own products using data about what people do in real life.

 Some of our most popular products today are Gravy Audiences.
 Our more than 350 audiences include lifestyle, enthusiast and in-market audiences.
 In-market audiences include people who are expected to make a new purchase – apparel, home goods, cars or something else entirely – in the near term.

 In-market audiences are comprised of mobile consumers whose behaviors suggest that they are now, or soon-to-be, in-market for a product or service.
 These consumers have recently visited a place or an event that foretells an upcoming purchase.
 For example, a consumer might be observed at an open house, making it highly likely that they’re considering a new home purchase.
 This consumer device would then be added to our ‘Home Buyers’ audience for use by advertisers.
 Another consumer might visit a new car dealership, making it likely they’re in-market for a new car, and added to our ‘Auto Intenders’ audience.

 Companies who sell products or services that are associated with a place or event will benefit from using Gravy’s in-market audiences to promote their own offerings.
 For example, a consumer recently observed at a Mercedes dealership might be the ideal target for a BMW ad promoting a new lease offer.
 A consumer with known visits to a baby goods store would likely be interested in an offer from Carter’s children’s apparel.